EMBROIDERY EQUIPMENT

 The two most common configurations: ring light magnifier (left) and separate lamp plus lens on dual goosenecks (right)

-Some units comprise just the lamp without a magnifying glass — useful if you already have a separate magnifier or if you primarily need better illumination.
+Some lamps come without a magnifying glass, which is useful if you already have a separate magnifier or just need better light.

 WHAT TO LOOK FOR